 I was just thinking (again) that the Piedmont Triad is not only a great place to live, but it’s a great base for day or weekend trips from the mountains to the coast, in our own state as well as in South Carolina and Virginia.
-My family and I recently spent a beach week at Oak Island, NC, and even though we’ve vacationed there for years, we found new things to experience – this time it was the Fish House Restaurant at Blue Water Point Marina, an unexpectedly good meal.
+My family and I recently spent a beach week at Oak Island, NC, and even though we’ve vacationed there for years, we found new things to experience – this time it was the Moore Street Oyster Bar in Southport, NC, an unexpectedly great experience.

 From Coastal North Carolina or South Carolina....

 Most any North Carolina or South Carolina beach has a lot to offer, whether you choose a busier, more commercialized locale like Myrtle Beach, SC, or a quieter, more peaceful beach like Emerald Isle, NC, or Pawley’s Island.
 From any beach, it’s just a short drive to other beach destinations or mainland attractions.
 For example, from Oak Island, we were able to easily enjoy the shops, galleries, and food in downtown Southport, NC, and Wilmington, NC, and the aquarium and historical sites at Fort Fisher State Park aren’t much further.